Horizon Therapeutics Public Limited Company (HZNP) Shares Up Despite Recent Market Volatility - News Heater

 Sponsored

-The average price estimated by analysts for HZNP is $116.50, which is $0.97 above than the current price.
+The average price predicted for Horizon Therapeutics Public Limited Company (HZNP) by analysts is $116.50, which is $1.2 above the current market price.
 The public float for HZNP is 226.22M, and at present, short sellers hold a 3.48% of that float.
-The average trading volume of HZNP on September 01, 2023 was 1.74M shares.
+On September 05, 2023, the average trading volume of HZNP was 1.74M shares.

 HZNP’s Market Performance

-HZNP stock saw an increase of 8.31% in the past week, with a monthly gain of 16.72% and a quarterly increase of 15.61%.
-The volatility ratio for the week is 0.92%, and the volatility levels for the last 30 days are 0.94% for Horizon Therapeutics Public Limited Company (HZNP).
-The simple moving average for the past 20 days is 9.07% for HZNP’s stock, with a 9.64% simple moving average for the past 200 days.
+HZNP stock saw an increase of 8.09% in the past week, with a monthly gain of 16.49% and a quarterly increase of 15.38%.
+The volatility ratio for the week is 0.68%, and the volatility levels for the last 30 days are 0.93% for Horizon Therapeutics Public Limited Company (HZNP).
+The simple moving average for the last 20 days is 8.85% for HZNP’s stock, with a simple moving average of 9.42% for the last 200 days.

 Analysts’ Opinion of HZNP